GregHilston/ghilston-python-cookiecutter/README.md

 ## Virtual Environments, Dependency Resolution, Publishing Packages: [`poetry`](https://github.com/python-poetry/poetry)

-Then one can manually copy the `.circleci` folder

 ### Why We Use It

-Having used numerous tools in the past to handle dependencies, separate tools to build out a virtual environment and yet more tools to publish a package to say PyPi, I have found Poetry's feature rich approach to be a one stop shop for a new Python project.
+Having used numerous tools in the past to handle dependencies, separate tools to build out a virtual environment and yet more tools to publish a package to say PyPi, I have found Poetry's feature rich approach to be a one-stop shop for a new Python project.

 ### How To Install Our Dependencies